 Regardless of what class of service you are flying, there are lounges that you can enter by paying at the door, purchasing a lounge pass or through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-The East Lounge – Location: Terminal 1, Airside.
+- The East Lounge – Location: Corridor connecting Terminal 1 and Terminal 2, Airside.
+Showers are available.
 Lounge Access: Pay at the Door • Airline First/Business Class Ticket.

 If you are a First or Business Class traveller you may have access to the lounge listed below.
 For more information, check the airline’s website.